 This page was for fun only – this was a paper (not real) fund for entertainment and experimental purposes only.
+“Paper funds” are often used by beginning traders to test market theories – they do not exist to protect against loss.
 If you are a real hedge fund, we may be able to consult with you directly at a price.
 Recent changes to this are below.

 A paper, play, and (or) theoretical index or hedge fund is not a real fund, but is one used on paper or theory for experimental and entertainment purposes, like testing a theory or playing a performance game against oneself.

 For fun, many traders will compare their moves to mainstream market indexes (MMI).
 This was just an entertaining benchmark.

 The following was a play hedge fund for entertainment purposes only to see if we could beat the S&P 500 and some other baseline investments using a “paper” (or play) portfolio of crypto-tokens.
 We had added a 30 day minimum update delay before posting a move due to plagiarism prevention, though it may be much longer.
 In addition, to reward regular readers of this page, we may reveal a token in the private list for a day or two, then hide it again.
 This was just a reward for regular readers of this page.
 Details on our views about various crypto-tokens can be found:

 BBR: Long.
 Sold Some.